w3c/PFE-analysis/results/set_encoding_branch_factor.md

 ~5,000 codepoints beyond that a branch factor of 16 produces the smallest encoding.

 Based on these results using a branch factor of 4, 8, or 16 produces the smallest encodings depending on the specific situation.
-For the full set of simulations I used these 3 branch factors.
+For the full set of simulations I used only these 3 branch factors.

 ## Full Simulation Results